mikeroyal/ARM-Guide/README.md

 [LLVM](https://github.com/llvm/) is a library that has a collection of modular/reusable compiler and toolchain components(assemblers, compilers, debuggers, etc.).
 With these components LLVM can be used as a compiler framework, providing a front-end(parser and lexer) and a back-end(where code converts LLVM's representation to actual machine code).

+[The Eclipse Embedded CDT](https://github.com/eclipse-embed-cdt/eclipse-plugins) is a collection of plug-ins for Arm & RISC-V C/C++ developers.

+[PlatformIO](https://platformio.org/) is a professional collaborative platform for embedded development with no vendor lock-in.
+It provides support for multiplatforms and frameworks such as IoT, Arduino, CMSIS, ESP-IDF, FreeRTOS, libOpenCM3, mbed OS, Pulp OS, SPL, STM32Cube, Zephyr RTOS, ARM, AVR, Espressif (ESP8266/ESP32), FPGA, MCS-51 (8051), MSP430, Nordic (nRF51/nRF52), NXP i.MX RT, PIC32, RISC-V.

+[PlatformIO for VSCode](https://marketplace.visualstudio.com/items?itemName=platformio.platformio-ide) is a plugin that provides support for the PlatformIO IDE on VSCode.

 [simdjson](https://simdjson.org/) library uses commonly available SIMD instructions and microparallel algorithms to parse gigabytes of JSON per second.

 [TinyGo](https://tinygo.org/) is a Go compiler(based on LLVM) intended for use in small places such as microcontrollers, WebAssembly (Wasm), and command-line tools.

-[Unicorn](https://github.com/unicorn-engine/unicorn) is a lightweight, multi-platform, multi-architecture CPU emulator framework(ARM, AArch64, M68K, Mips, Sparc, X86) based on [QEMU]().
+[Unicorn](https://github.com/unicorn-engine/unicorn) is a lightweight, multi-platform, multi-architecture CPU emulator framework(ARM, AArch64, M68K, Mips, Sparc, X86) based on [QEMU](https://www.qemu.org/).

 [Tock](https://www.tockos.org/) is an embedded operating system designed for running multiple concurrent, mutually distrustful applications on Cortex-M and RISC-V based embedded platforms.
 Tock's design centers around protection, both from potentially malicious applications and from device drivers.